 Harris Tweed is still an important part of the economy up here although it is constantly at the mercy of both fashion and the international exchange rates.
 We have a good friendship with a pair of brothers up here, who are always willing to give a demonstration on their loom.
 You are more than welcome to have a go – it’s not as easy as it seems.

 There is some truly fantastic accommodation up here as well we normally stay at Am Botham on Harris, and at the Garenin Blackhouse village on Lewis.
 These are truly world class places and big favourites with all our tours.

-The archaeology of Lewis and Harris is also unrivalled with the Stones at Callanish, Iron Age house at Bosta and Dun Carloway broch being the best known.
-These are simply the highlights in an ancient landscape where the rocks are amongst the oldest on the surface of the planet and the culture has developed under its own steam for well over 6000 years.
+The archaeology of Lewis and Harris is also unrivaled with the Stones at Callanish, Iron Age house at Bosta and Dun Carloway broch being the best known.
+These are simply the highlights in an ancient landscape where the rocks are among the oldest on the surface of the planet and the culture has developed under its own steam for well over 6000 years.

 And if you keep looking west, just where the sea meets the sky, you will find Tir Nan Og – Land of the young.
 Home to the great Celtic Warriors that once roamed throughout Alba (Scotland) and Eire (Ireland)

 Hi I’m Alvin Tucker.
 As a born and bred Scott, and a "has been" tourist businessman since my business went bust, I have a lot to offer my readers in life.
 So please check out my posts...Click to read on